JuliaIO/CodecInflate64.jl/README.md

 CodecInflate64 implements deflate64 decompression for the [TranscodingStream.jl](https://github.com/JuliaIO/TranscodingStreams.jl) interface.

-This library's goal is reading entries of ZIP files created by the default Windows archiver.
+This package aims to read entries of ZIP files created by the default Windows archiver.

-Deflate64 is a incompatible variant of deflate that Windows sometimes uses when making ZIP files.
+Deflate64 is an incompatible variant of deflate that Windows sometimes uses when making ZIP files.

 This package is a work in progress, and may not be able to read all deflate64 data correctly.